scriptrdotio/eurotech_simpleapp/documentation/understanding_the_code.md

 ```
 - the message payload is then transformed into a flat key/value pairs structure.
 Note that a device can publish two types of messages:
-  - one type is related to the bus speed and its position (speed, lat, lon)
+  - one type is related to the bus speed and its position (speed, latitude, longitude)
-  - the other type is related to the number of passengers gettings of/on the bus and its positon (absolutein, absoluteout, absoluteopop, lat, lon)
+  - the other type is related to the number of passengers gettings of/on the bus and its positon (absolutein, absoluteout, absoluteopop, latitude, longitude)
 ```
 var event = {
    id: data.deviceId